-From January 2022, all pupils in P1-P5 are entitled to a free school meal.
+From January 2022, all pupils in P1-P5 became entitled to a free school meal, which they receive automatically.
+Whilst P1-P5 parents do not need to register because of the universal entitlement, it can be beneficial to register if you meet the eligibility criteria as you could be entitled to additional benefits.
 As we have no facilities at Ulva Primary to provide a school meal, the value of the lunch will be transferred to a chosen bank account.